Resource-constrained project scheduling

 The resource-constrained project scheduling problem (RCPSP) is the basic problem type in project scheduling and aims at the minimization of the total project duration.
 It is one of the most widely studied project scheduling problem in literature, and it has resulted in an overwhelming amount of papers with solution procedures to solve the problem.

 In the RCPSP research community, a lot a comparisons have been made, mostly done on the PSPLIB data instances generated by ProGen.
-In our paper published in Operations Research in 2007, we have used a new set RG300 created by RanGen which can be downloaded here.
+However, we have also created a lot of project data in different papers, for which a short summary is given below

 Resource-constrained project scheduling is integrated with Schedule Risk Analysis (SRA) assess the schedule sensitivity and Earned Value Management (EVM) to control projects in our software tool ProTrack that can be used in educational and business settings.
 Visit the ProTrack website here.